Categories:Alcohol Cooking Lessons - Cooking 101

 Beer, Champagne, and most wines can not be used when flambng.

 Liquors above 120-proof are highly flammable and considered dangerous when lit.

 Liqueurs that are of a lower proof run the risk of not igniting when held to the flame.

 2. Cold liquor will not ignite!
 Heat the brandy or liquor in a saucepan, with high sides, just until bubbles begin to form around the edges (around 130 degrees F. or 54 degrees C.) before adding to the flambepan (you will be able to see vapors rise from the liquid).

 Do not bring the liquor to a boil, as the liquor will burn off the alcohol, and it will not ignite.
 The boiling point of alcohol is 175 degrees F. (much lower than water).

 The liquor can also be heated in a microwave oven by heating 30 to 45 seconds in a microwave-proof dish at 100 percent power.

-large chafing dish with rounded, deep sides and a
+3. Use a flambepan, large skillet, or large chafing dish with rounded, deep sides and a long handle.

 If the dish doesn’t light, it’s probably not hot enough.